Televisaos/primeiro_pacote/README.md

 # pacote_teste_vitali

 Description
-The package pacote_teste_vitali is only for training package creation by the autor without any other purpose or function :-p
+The package pacote_teste_vitali is only for training package creation by the autor without any other purpose or function Link para o repositório: https://test.pypi.org/project/teste-vitali/

 ## Installation